 Q. What do you mean by the "success rate" of grant applications funded by NIGMS and how does this relate to the percentile ranks assigned in peer review?

 The percentile is a ranking that shows the relative position of each application's priority score among all scores assigned by a scientific review group at its last three meetings.

 The success rate for R01 grants differs from the percentile ranks for R01 grants in the following ways:

 Q. How does NIGMS use percentile rank order to make its grant funding decisions?

 A. NIGMS does not rely solely on a percentile cutoff or "payline" to make its funding decisions.
 These decisions take into account a number of additional factors, including whether the project will increase the breadth and diversity of the Institute’s research portfolio, approaches and investigators, and whether the research area is a high priority for the Institute’s mission.
 NIGMS staff and the National Advisory General Medical Sciences Council also carefully consider the relative value of awarding grants to laboratories with total direct support in excess of $750,000 in any year and investigators with substantial unrestricted research support versus awarding grants to those with little or no other research support.
 These factors, along with the priority score, the comments in the summary statement and the advice of the Council, are considered together to make final funding decisions.

 Q. What is the average size of an NIGMS R01 grant?

-A. The current average size of an NIGMS R01 grant is approximately $232,000 in direct costs per year.
+A. The current average size of an NIGMS R01 grant (excluding supplements) is approximately $228,000 in direct costs per year.
 The average competing award, currently at about $236,000, is typically larger than the average noncompeting renewal.
-Among the competing awards, new awards are slightly smaller than the average and competing renewal awards are somewhat larger.
+Among the competing awards, new awards are smaller than the average and competing renewal awards are larger.